neurorishika/ant_template_builder/README.md

 ### 3. Place the pre-processed images in the `cleaned_data` folder

 The pre-processed images should be in the `.nii.gz` format.
 The code assumes that the images are in the same orientation, please use [Fiji](https://imagej.net/Fiji/Downloads) to reorient the images if they are not in the same orientation.
+You can export to Nifti format from Fiji by using the [Nifti Plugin](https://imagej.nih.gov/ij/plugins/nifti.html).

 ### 4. Install poetry and build the environment